 - Development of encryption software

-- Transfers of controlled information to foreign persons, including UNL employees
+- Transfers of controlled information or equipment to foreign persons, including UNL employees

 - Shipment of physical items, like scientific equipment or biological specimens, from the United States to a foreign country